DataStax-Academy/zdm-scenario-katapod/step10.md

 skipping the ZDM (and Origin) altogether.

 This step is very simple.
-The following command stops the running API, then restarts it by passing it the appropriate setting:
+The following command stops the running API, then restarts it by passing the appropriate setting to it:

 ```bash
 ### {"terminalId": "api", "macrosBefore": ["ctrl_c"]}